rickywsb/cs6220-spring/README.md

 latency average = 68.495 ms
 tps = 292.028832 (excluding connections establishing)
 Observation: When actively used, pgtt performs slightly better than native PostgreSQL TEMP tables in this scenario, with a ~2.3% TPS improvement and lower average latency.
 This may be due to reduced catalog activity and session reuse, as pgtt avoids repeated DDL by reusing the same template definition across transactions.

+1. Goal
+Evaluate whether the pgcollection extension should be included in our RDS PostgreSQL extension support list.
+Specifically, assess its design, use cases, performance characteristics, security implications, and suitability for production workloads involving complex PL/pgSQL logic and in-memory key-value manipulation.

+2. Background
+pgcollection is a memory-optimized collection type for PostgreSQL, designed primarily for use inside PL/pgSQL functions.
+It allows efficient manipulation of key-value pairs with deterministic iteration and minimal context switching.
+All elements are of the same type and stored in insertion order.
+Collections are implemented as varlena structures, meaning they can be passed around as values in PL/pgSQL and optionally persisted (up to 1GB) in tables.

+Compared to traditional PostgreSQL constructs (arrays, temp tables, or hstore/jsonb), pgcollection offers more predictable iteration, type safety, and performance benefits in high-frequency procedural logic scenarios.
+Community adoption is currently limited, but the extension is maintained by AWS and supports PostgreSQL 14+.

+3. License
+pgcollection is open-source under the PostgreSQL License, which is permissive and widely accepted.
+It poses no legal barrier to internal or commercial use.

+4. Security Analysis
+Memory safety: pgcollection uses in-memory data structures and does not rely on on-disk state by default, reducing persistence risk but increasing scrutiny on memory access patterns.
+Custom wait events: PostgreSQL 17+ support adds introspectability via custom wait events, enabling deeper performance and correctness tracking.
+Context switching: The internal structure must sometimes convert between "expanded" and "flat" formats, which may introduce performance or security implications if unbounded data is involved.
+Resource consumption: Since it operates entirely in memory and can grow up to 1GB, improper use or misuse in loops or functions may impact backend process memory stability.
+5. Performance Considerations
+Anecdotal evidence from AWS documentation and examples suggests that pgcollection performs significantly faster than temporary tables or arrays for iterative operations.
+The absence of context switches in key-value operations and built-in sort/iteration support make it well-suited for complex control flows.

+More benchmarking is needed in real-world scenarios, especially under concurrency and stress conditions, to validate these claims.